redpanda-data/redpanda/docs/www/quick-start-docker.md

 ## Step 2: Start Redpanda

 First we need to create the persistent volumes to be used by the Redpanda instances.
-This will allow for us to be able to
+This will allow for us to be able to keep state across restarts.

 ```
 docker volume create redpanda1;